mark-watson/Java-AI-Book/manuscript/wordnet.md

 As an example, the hypernyms for the first word sense are: legislator, state senator, Clinton, Hiliary Clinton, etc.

-WordNet is a linguistic database and does not have the wide coverage of semantic web knowledge graphs like DBPedia and WikiData.
-We will discuss the semantic web and Knowledge Graphs in later chapters as a source of information and knowledge.
+WordNet is a linguistic database for automating the processing of text and does contain some "real world" knowledge but does not have the wide coverage of semantic web knowledge graphs like DBPedia and WikiData.
+We will discuss the semantic web and Knowledge Graphs in later chapters as a source of information.
 Here we seek ways to understand words in text.

 Here is a small segment of the output of the example program: